Integrate your dedicated server to AMS using the AGS SDK

 bServerUseAMS=True

 Mixing AB Unreal SDK and AB Unreal OSS usage is not fully supported and, in most cases, will not function.
-We recommend to integrate using only the AB OSS as it is more streamlined as opposed to only using the AB SDK.
+We recommend to integrate using only the AB OSS as it is more streamlined than only using the AB SDK.

-To register your dedicated server, the SDK requires a dedicated server ID on Unity startup.
-A dedicated register ID is registered using Unity command-line arguments:
+To register your dedicated server with AMS, the SDK requires a dedicated server ID (DS ID) on Unity startup.
+The DS ID is passed on the command line using the --dsid

 - Editor